bitovi/academy/src/rxjs/0-basics.md

 on another observable.
 In fact, using these operators is a majority of what you will do with RxJS.

-But for now, lets see how to transform:
+But for now, lets see how to transform

-- the numbers published on the `numberMaker` observable into
+... the numbers published on the `numberMaker` observable ...
-- the running sum of the `numberMaker` those numbers published
+into
-  on `numberSummer`
+... a running sum published by `numberSummer`.

 Read the inline comments below to see how this works.